LennonLab/Emergence/SimplexPrePrint.md

 Finally, some have shown that the scaling of metabolic rate to body size is nearly isometric (*z* ≈ 1) for some taxa (Glazier 2006).
 While Simplex most often produces a scaling exponent near $^3/_4$, it can produce each of these alternative outcomes by varying the constraints on the range of initial conditions of basal metabolic rate, resource inputs, and resource use efficiency.

-Future developments to Simplex will include additional ecological dynamics such as predator-prey, mutualisms, and parasitism.
+Simplex is unique in several ways.
+First, Simplex is built to study the simultaneous emergence of ecological patterns across paradigms.
+Second, patterns in Simplex emerge as a consequence of ecological selection on initially random conditions.
+Third, patterns of Simplex emerge as robust central tendencies across hundreds to thousands of independent IBMs.
+Fourth, Simplex is agnostic in that it does not place primary importance on stochasticity, ecological selection, or energetic constraints, and does not place any explicit constraints on body size and life history trade-offs.
+Instead, we designed Simplex with relatively few rules to allow all patterns to emerge from conditions that would have been difficult to anticipate from examining the source code.
-Improvements to Simplex will also include an accounting of nutrient stoichiometry as well as dimensions of complexity included in sister platforms (i.e., Locey et al. 2017).
+Finally, Simplex can be freely distributed and modified, and will continue growing to give individuals evolvable genome sequences and to include new ecological dynamics (e.g., predator-prey, mutualism, parasitism) and the aspects of mass balance, stoichiometry, biocomplexity included in sister platforms (i.e., Locey et al. 2017).
-Likewise, improvements and future versions of Simplex will provide increasing numbers of files for statistical analysis of simulated outputs.